ncruces/smarter-tado-ac/README.md

 All these actions are meant to save power and actually improve efficiency, something “thermostatic” mode IMHO fails to do for more modern inverter type ACs.
 It would, obviously, be much better if tado° implemented something closer to this themselves.
 Again, hopefully, this inspires them to improve.

 All that said, this has been working successfully in my own home throughout this fall/winter, and early spring.
 I have 3 ACs and thermostats in 3 different rooms.
-Now that it’s getting hotter, the ACs hardly ever turn on (to heating mode).
+Now that it’s getting hotter, the ACs hardly ever turn on (heating mode).
 I finally reached the goal of a “set it and forget it” that works sensibly 90% of the time.
 I now expect to have to change settings only twice a year (for the hot/cold seasons).